-At this point it is a good practice to delete any recordings from the sessions to further protect the privacy of your participants (and be sure to ask that anyone you shared recordings with do the same).
+At this point it is a good practice to delete any recordings from the sessions to further protect the privacy of your participants (and be sure to ask that anyone you shared recordings with to do the same).

 We always try to make sure we are on the same page as the partner in protecting PII before publishing!

 Understanding your audience

 Our research often gets shared far beyond the project team.
 Depending on the project, stakeholders that care about our research could include:

 Sharing research is all about storytelling.
 When packaging research, think about what role the audience plays in that story and what the outcomes will be for them.
 Being clear about who the audience is, what they need to understand, and how they might best understand it, helps us communicate our findings more effectively.